openlegend/core-rules/core/SRD.md

 **Effect:** The target cannot see as long as the effect persists.
 The target automatically fails any Perception rolls based solely on normal sight.
 Attack rolls and Perception rolls based partially on sight that can be supplementd by another sense suffer disadvantage 5.
-The target's Evasion defense is reduced by 3.
+The target's Resilience defense is reduced by 3.

 ## Charmed